 A wholesaler offers homeowners an option when they are trying to sell a property; typically, these houses are in a state of severe disrepair and often don’t garner their market value with a traditional listing on the MLS.
 Seen as bargains by typical buyers, offers, though rare, are usually insultingly low offers.
 Wholesalers are dedicated to building strong networks and maintaining a list of ready buyers, ready to purchase and rehabilitate properties, and willing to pay a fee to the wholesaler for their service.

 Serving as a connection between the seller and buyer, the wholesaler acquires a contract on your property.
 Wholesalers then locate an end buyer, assigning the sales contract on the property over to them.
 The assigned buyers almost always buy the home immediately, ready to close quickly with cash in hand.

-Read on as we discuss the three fundamental differences between property wholesalers and All States real estate agents.
+Read on as we discuss the three fundamental differences between property wholesalers and real estate agents.

 An agent has no guarantees to offer, not even about when or even if your property will sell, one of the significant differences between property wholesalers and real estate agents.
 In addition, further depleting your profits are any necessary repairs if you don’t pass the inspection.
 An agent simply cannot guarantee how much any repairs or updates to the property will cost.
 Of course, if the buyers don’t walk away from the deal altogether, you could offer to deduct the remaining repairs at closing as a credit to the buyers for issues discovered during an inspection.
 Often, buyers in this position counter with ridiculously overpriced estimates of the repairs and demand further deductions.
 However, a wholesaler will offer your house for sale in as-is condition; you can forget your worries about passing the inspection.
 Wholesalers like those at Tristate Holdings 167 Inc. can indeed provide you with a closing date for your property upfront.
 Then, you can begin planning your move.